alexsieusahai/bitGun/README.md

     - then checks the verdict by requesting the data from the _Codeforces_ api
 - using _curses_ and _codeforces api_, a way to view and scroll through all the problems was implemented
 - the problem description is now scraped from the website and the user is prompted with a confirmation that this is the problem that they want to work on
+- stored the json data and i'm loading that stored data instead of scraping it everytime
+- search by name implemented
+- search by contest id and index implemented